 - All applications become the property of Central Rural Electric Cooperative.

-- Five students will be selected for interviews based on their essay.
+- Two winners will be selected based on their applications.

 - Judges will choose two winners based upon the following criteria: